sollarp/process-wav-file/README.md

-# Wav and Avi file reader in Binary, Hex, Str presentation.
+# Wav and Avi file reader in Binary and Hex.

 Read Hex data from Avi and Wav formats than collects data from top level definition.